 Eiriol has over 15 years experience in delivering independent advocacy for mental health.
 We are a local charity supporting some of the most vulnerable people living in Carmarthenshire.
 Our services are free to the client and we depend entirely on the support of our funders and supporters.
-We aim to give the very highest quality of service to our clients and ensure our funds are used in the most efficient way possible.
+We aim to deliver the very highest quality of service to our clients and ensure our funds are used in the most efficient way possible.

 Information for Funding Organisations

 Eiriol is a mental health advocacy service founded in 1998, under the management of Carmarthenshire Citizens Advice Bureau.
 In 2003, after listening to our service users, we became an independent organisation, with a board of trustees.
 Eiriol then registered as a charity and a company limited by guarantee.

 Our services are free of charge and we are independent of any other organisation and work solely under instruction from our clients.

 At Eiriol we also raise awareness of mental health issues through information sharing and training sessions with service users and their carers and other professionals in healthcare, social care, housing and benefits.
 We maintain accurate and up-to-date records under strict rules of confidentiality.

 At Eiriol we need two types of funding: